-A partnership firm can have different types of partners with different roles and liabilities.
+A partnership firm as a Indian business organizations can have different types of partners with different roles and liabilities.
 An understanding of these types is important for a clear understanding of their rights and responsibilities.
 These are described as follows:

 - Active partner: An active partner is one who contributes capital, participates in the management of the firm, shares its profits and losses, and is liable to an unlimited extent to the creditors of the firm.
 These partners take actual part in carrying out business of the firm on behalf of other partners.

 - Sleeping or dormant partner: Partners who do not take part in the day to day activities of the business are called sleeping partners.
 A sleeping partners, however, contributes capital to the firm, shares its profits and losses, and has unlimited liability.

 - Secret partner: A secret partner is one whose association with the firm is unknown to the general public.
 Other than this distinct feature, in all other aspects he is like the rest of the partners.
 He contributes to the capital of the firm, takes part in the management, shares its profits and losses, and has unlimited liability towards the creditors.

 - Nominal partner: A nominal partner is one who allows the use of his/her name by a firm, but does not contribute to its capital.
 He/she does not take active part in managing the firm, does not share its profit or losses but is liable, like other partners, to the third parties, for the repayments of the firm’s debts.

 - Partner by estoppel: A person is considered a partner by estoppel if, through his/her own initiative, conduct or behaviour, he/she gives an impression to others that he/she is a partner of the firm.
 Such partners are held liable for the debts of the firm because in the eyes of the third party they are considered partners, even though they do not contribute capital or take part in its management.